Skip to content ↓

 Sukaina is thrilled to teach at Pinner High School and to bring to life Pinner High School’s motto ‘Inspiring Learning’.
 Sukaina has a great appreciation for the way the science national curriculum links to practical applications of science outside the classroom.

 Sukaina lives locally with her husband and loves travelling.
-She is undecided which is her favourite destination as there are still many places she would like to visit.
-In her spare time she enjoys networking and socialising with friends and family and playing netball.
+She is undecided about which is her favourite destination, as there are still many places she would like to visit.
+In her spare time, she enjoys networking and socialising with friends and family and playing netball.

 Head of Computer Science and Whole School IT: Rakhee Jotangia